modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 > #art/cinema, #philosophy/psychoanalysis

 - Film has indeed enriched our perceptual world with methods that can be illustrated by those of **Freudian** theory.
 	- Fifty years ago, a conversational slip went more or less unnoticed.
 Its suddenly revealing depths in what had previously seemed a superficial discussion was probably regarded as an exception.
-Since *The Psychopathology of Everyday Life* [1901], that has changed.
+Since <span class='title'>The Psychopathology of Everyday Life</span> [1901], that has changed.

 - Film has resulted in a similar deepening of appreciation across the whole optical (and now also acoustic) segment of the sensory world.
 	- Compared with painting, it is the infinitely **more detailed presentation** of the situation that gives the performance portrayed on the screen its **greater analysability**.
 Compared with live theatre, the greater analysability of the performance portrayed cinematically is due to a **higher degree of isolability**.